 All London’s viewing platforms are best enjoyed in fine weather and May is a sweet spot in the calendar before the crowds of peak season.
 The London Eye, the Shard and the Sky Garden are all well known.
 But you can also get good outdoor views from Tower Bridge, the dome of St. Paul’s Cathedral (if you don’t mind all the steps!) and skyline panoramas from Hampstead Heath and Primrose Hill.

 Pleasant temperatures make it a treat to eat outdoors and May is a great time of year to discover London’s food markets.
-Try Brick Lane, Borough Market or the Southbank Centre food market, open Friday to Sunday by the Thames.

 Take a day trip into the English countryside